 We encourage you to contact us with any questions or concerns you may have.
 Please keep in mind that e-mail and voice messages should NOT be used to convey urgent, time-sensitive information as an immediate receipt/response is not guaranteed.

-Monmouth University CPS is staffed by licensed and trained mental health professionals.
-CPS staff include clinical psychologists, social workers, professional counselors, and graduate level interns under the supervision of professional staff.
+CPS staff include clinical psychologists, social workers, professional counselors, and graduate-level interns under the supervision of professional staff.
 Through a collaboration with Monmouth Medical Center and other local agencies, 24-hour services are available for mental health crises.
-CPS Staff include:
+CPS Staff includes: